forestb/Advent-of-Code-2016/readme.md

   | 1,000,000 |            163 |

   As a result, with an input size of ~`3,000,000`, it took 1,690 seconds (~27 minutes) to run.
 I'm not proud of this, but it did produce the correct answer.
 It might be worth revisiting and figuring out a more optimal solution at some point.
 The difficulty rating is somewhat based on the lack of achieving a better solution.

+- **Day 20: Firewall Rules (Algorithms; Computation efficiency; Linq)** Difficulty, 8.
+If I had assigned only Part 1 a difficulty rating, it would have been a 2 or 3.
+Thanks Part 2.
+Part 2 was deceptively difficult.
+I must not have been in a position in which a list contains non-unique, overlapping ranges and I need to get the distinct range of values, efficiently.
+I'm mostly satisfied with my solution, although I'd be interested to see more simple/efficient solutions.
+Execution time for part 2 was ~`75ms`.